raygj/vault-content/use-cases/vault-agent-kubernetes/README.md

 ```

-if you saw this response, then things are working corectly within the container and you need to move out a layer.
+if you saw this response, then things are working correctly within the container and you need to move out a layer.

 exit the container